mikepdiy/Macro-Keyboard-with-Encoders/docs/index.md

-## Welcome to the MacroKB web resources
+## Welcome to the MacroKB web resources page

 The user manual can be found  [here](user_manual.html).